zenml-io/zenml/examples/github_actions_orchestration/README.md

 # Change the current working directory to a path inside your cloned GitHub repository
 cd <PATH_INSIDE_GITHUB_REPOSITORY>

-# initialise zenml inside the repository
+# initialize zenml inside the repository
 zenml init

 # Start the ZenServer to enable dashboard access